Meeting day and time

 The Centre is situated on the A28, Thanington Road, approximately 1 mile from the city centre - see map.

-The number 1 bus stops opposite the Centre and Canterbury East railway station is a short distance away.
+The number 1 bus stops opposite the Centre.
+Canterbury East is the nearest railway station.

 There are 40 free parking spaces at Thanington Neighbourhood Resource Centre, including five Blue Badge spaces.
 If the carpark is full, please use Thanington Road or Wincheap Park & Ride, which is a short distance away on the A2 - kindly do not park anywhere other than designated bays, as this restricts access for emergency services and disabled people.